 Here are the BEST toys for kids of every age and stage.

-Sensory play is always good for children.
-Common household items can be used in lots of ways to help kids play in ways that are less traditional but more mentally stimulating.
+Why?
+Because sensory play is a great way to learn.
+Common household items can be used in many ways to help kids play.
 They will get to learn a little bit of basic science while exercising their little hands when they play with a couple of supplies you can easily find at home.

-From a simple sense of wonder at soap bubbles to imaginary play with some tongs, there are lots your kids can learn from playing with these very simple objects.
+From a simple sense of wonder with bubbles to imaginary play with some tongs, your kids can learn much from playing with these simple outdoor sensory supplies.

-There are also outdoor toys for kids that can help them develop physically.
+Backyard toys for gross motor skills help children develop physically.
 These are a little more common but definite musts to include in your list of essentials for playtime outside.
 Helping your kids flex their muscles and stretch their limbs with these things will also help them learn more about their bodies and gain more confidence.

-The memories I have with my two older sons on their balance bike are especially precious to me, but things like the up-and-down roller coaster and the ninja line are also tons of fun.
+My memories with my two older sons on their balance bike are especially precious to me, but things like the up-and-down roller coaster and the ninja line are also tons of fun.

-Lastly, you can give your kids some supplies to turn the outdoor play into adventure time.
-These don’t really toy in the usual sense, but they’re really useful items that can be used outside daily.
-Picking out these things together with your child is a fun activity and can get them much more excited to play outside.
+Lastly, you can give your kids supplies to turn the outdoor play into adventure time.
+These useful items can be used outside daily.
+Picking outdoor toys with your child is a fun activity that can excite them to play outside.

-These outdoor toys for kids are guaranteed to make your children’s playtime full of color and variety.
-Aside from giving them a chance to learn more, move around, and exercise their creativity, these toys are effective in getting your kids up on their feet and out of the house to imagine, explore, and get tired of having fun.
+This list of outdoor toys for kids will make your children’s playtime full of color and variety.
+Aside from giving them a chance to learn more, move around, and exercise their creativity, these toys effectively get your kids up on their feet and out of the house to imagine, explore, and get tired of having fun.

 Ride-on Tractor